 As such, Opera VPN isn’t torrent-friendly and if you want safe P2P activities, this is the last VPN I’d recommend.
 Instead, look for full-fledged apps that protect your entire connection, regardless of what you’re doing.

-ExpressVPN is a good choice for torrenting but so is NordVPN or CyberGhost – these two even offer dedicated P2P servers.
+NordVPN is a good choice for torrenting but so is ExpressVPN or CyberGhost – these two even offer excellent P2P servers.
 Plus, you’ll get at least 10 Gbps speeds with unlimited bandwidth, so you can download torrents as much as you want – and do it anonymously!

 Is It Working in China & Other Censored Countries?